Buffing Compound: Types, Color Chart and Applications

 It is easy to remove buffing or polishing compound residue by simply,

-- To wipe out more sticky residue from the polishing compound, add a small amount of either vegetable oil or smooth peanut butter and brush gently.
+- To remove more sticky residue from the polishing compound, add a small amount of vegetable oil or smooth peanut butter and brush gently.